0xpvtrickbateman/cu-style-guide/style-guide.md

 - Use approved brand colors and typography when creating custom graphics
 - Maintain the established voice and tone
 - Include the logo where appropriate, following clear space guidelines
-- Use photography and illustrations that align with the visual guidelines

-### Email Communications
-Email templates should:
-- Use the approved typefaces (or appropriate system alternatives)
-- Follow the color palette for buttons, links, and accents
-- Maintain a clean, focused layout
-- Include proper logo placement in the header

 ---